What is the Samsung Q950TS?

 Samsung's smart platform has also been upgraded, with a 'digital butler' that makes connecting and setting up all your devices even easier.
-The already comprehensive support for video streaming services has been expanded to include Disney+, and an improved Universal Guide helps choose the content you want to watch.
-The gaming capabilities have been enhanced, with new features and an amazingly low input lag.
+The already comprehensive support for video streaming services has been expanded to include Disney+, and an improved Universal Guide.
+The gaming capabilities have also been enhanced, with new features and an amazingly low input lag.

 Related: What is HDMI 2.1?

 This year Samsung has added deep learning, which uses a neural network to augment the existing machine learning.
 This neural network can create its own formulas and algorithms without resorting to a formula bank, and while the previous machine learning took a day to complete, the new deep learning can take up to a week.